-It is widely accepted that humanity needs to reduce greenhouse emissions to have a fighting chance at preventing catastrophic warming of our planet.
+It is widely accepted that humanity must reduce greenhouse emissions to have a fighting chance at averting a catastrophic warming point for our planet.
 Hydrogen may well be the key to our energy transformation and decarbonization.

-For some people, the thought of hydrogen power is terrifying, summoning images of Zeppelins and fiery doom.
+For some people, the thought of hydrogen power is terrifying – summoning images of Zeppelins and fiery doom.
 For others, it’s a complete unknown.
-After all, we hear a lot about fossil fuels and green energy like wind and solar, and even sometimes geothermal or nuclear power, but outside expert circles, hydrogen is almost never discussed.
+After all, we hear a lot about carbon-intensive fossil fuels and clean green energy like wind and solar, and even sometimes geothermal or nuclear power, but outside expert circles, hydrogen – and its challenged and opportunities – is rarely discussed.

 1. What Is Hydrogen?

-Hydrogen is the first box in the periodic table, the most abundant element in the universe, one proton and one electron.
+Hydrogen (H2) is the first box in the periodic table, the most abundant element in the universe, one proton and one electron.
 And, when combined with oxygen in a fuel cell, hydrogen is an extremely efficient, clean-burning fuel that produces only water vapor as a by-product.
+H2 is colorless, odorless, tasteless, non-toxic, and yet highly combustible.

 Hydrogen is considered an ‘energy carrier’ rather than an ‘energy source’ because it does require energy input to produce.
 Think of it like electricity, except it doesn’t require a battery.
 As an energy carrier, it can both deliver and store energy as a liquid or a gas—and does so at a very high rate relative to its mass.
 Around 120 MJ/kg to be exact—nearly three times the energy density of gasoline at 45.8 MJ/kg.